MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-29-my-personal-toki-pona-dictionary.md

 In the spirit of Toki Pona, I try to describe every Toki Pona word with only a single English word.
 English words that have parentheses around them are special.

-It is important to note that because I know zero Toki Pona right now, I don't recommend anyone else to use my translations, but rather to construct a similar dictionary of your own.
+It is important to note that because I know zero Toki Pona right now, I don't recommend anyone else to use my translations, but rather to construct a similar dictionary that contains your own personal preferences.

 ```
 a - (emphasis)